theforeman/forklift/README.md

 ### Using Libvirt (Linux)

 The Vagrantfile provides default setup and boxes for use with the `vagrant-libvirt` provider.
+You need to use 0.0.13 of the vagrant-libvirt plugin.
 To set this up:

 1. Install libvirt.
 On CentOS/Fedora/RHEL, run `sudo yum install @virtualization libvirt-devel`
-2. Install the libvirt plugin for Vagrant (see [vagrant-libvirt page](https://github.com/pradels/vagrant-libvirt#installation) for more information) - `vagrant plugin install vagrant-libvirt`
+2. Install the libvirt plugin for Vagrant (see [vagrant-libvirt page](https://github.com/pradels/vagrant-libvirt#installation) for more information) - `vagrant plugin install vagrant-libvirt --plugin-version 0.0.13`
 3. Set the libvirt environment variables in your `.bashrc` or for your current session - `export VAGRANT_DEFAULT_PROVIDER=libvirt`

 ### Nightly Production Install